bhavya-data-analysis/reflective-decision-intelligence/README.md

 - decide outcomes
 - replace human judgment

-The goal is measurement and learning, not automation.
+The goal is measurement and learning — not automation.

 ---